JuliaGraphics/Luxor.jl/docs/src/basics.md

 Luxor.Point(112.0, 113.0)
 ```

-You can make new points by mixing Points and tuples:
+You can also make new points by mixing Points and tuples:

 ```
 julia> P + (10, 0)